jaredmejia/research-f20-sp22/practical-deep-learning-course/lesson-1-intro/lesson-1-vocab.md

 * head (of a model)
   * the part of the model that is newly added to be specific to the new dataset pretraining
+* hyperparameters
+  * parameters about parameters
+  * the higher-level choices that govern the meaning of the weight parameters
+  * include choices on network architecture, learning rates, data augmentation strategies, etc.
 * loss
   * a measure of how good a model is, chosen to drive training via stochastic gradient descent (SGD)
 * model